dimven/SpringNodes/README.md

 ### CHANGE LOG
 ------
+#### 132.2.7 050718
+- New nodes:
+    - Element.GetParameterUnitValue gets the united value of the parameter.
+Good for MEP parameters.
+Should hopefully be fixed in Dynamo 2.0
+    - Collector.AllElementsOf+ uses a python script instead of the built in methods.
+That way we can aggregate multiple types/categories into one query
+    - String.RightSplitOnce is a utility node to simplify the handling of strings
+    - TextNote.ByPoint similar to the built in node and to the ex Clockwork node but handles more views and has the option to dis-associate the text element
+- Most collector nodes have been revised to aggregate multiple categories into a single query.
+- Some bugfixes.

 #### 132.2.5 060418
 -  Three new goodies:
 	- Element.MeshGeometry reads an element's geometry and converts it to either a Dynamo mesh or a toolkit mesh representation